Sponsored Scoop: The Children’s Academy

 With offerings including architecture, Capoeira, chess, Chinese, circus arts, hip-hop, karate, movie-making, origami, photography, robotics, theater arts, Spanish, video game design and swimming, LIU has one of Brooklyn’s most engaging day camps.

-Week-long Blackbird Sports Camps in baseball, basketball, flag football, soccer, strength and conditioning, and swimming — under the expert guidance of NCAA Division I coaches — offer the best instruction to young athletes ages 7 to 14.
+Week-long Blackbird Sports Camps in baseball, basketball, flag football, soccer, strength and conditioning, and swimming — under the expert guidance of LIU coaches — offer athletes ages 7 to 14 the opportunity to excel in a chosen sport.

+At an open house on Saturday, April 1 meet faculty, tour our beautiful 11-acre location and discover what summer at the Children’s Academy is all about.